John Thomas (Christadelphian)

 John Thomas (12 April 1805 – 5 March 1871) was a British religious leader and founder of the Christadelphians.
 He was a dedicated Bible expositor, and author of Elpis Israel, the first major writing to bring to light the subject of "God Manifestation" and the hope of Israel for future generations.
-In this work, he was able to draw upon his understanding of Biblical Prophecy to predict the return of Israel in the near future, which came to pass in 1948, with the establishment of the state of Israel.
-Thomas has often been branded as a false teacher and a heretic by Christians due to his denial of the Christian doctrines regarding the Trinity, the personhood of the Devil, the existence of demons.
+In this work, he drew upon his interpretation of Biblical Prophecy to predict the return of Israel in the near future.
+Thomas has often been branded as a false teacher and a heretic by mainstream Christians due to his prediction that Christ would return in 1866, as well as his denial of the Christian doctrines regarding the Trinity, the personhood of the Devil, and the existence of demons.

 Early life

 John Thomas was born in Hoxton Square, Hackney, London, on 12 April 1805, the son of a dissenting minister, also named John Thomas.
 His family is reputed to be descended from French Huguenot refugees.
 His family moved frequently, as his father took up various pastorates, including that of a congregation in London, a brief stay in northern Scotland, back to London, and then to Chorley, Lancashire.
 At the age of 16, in Chorley, he began studying medicine.
 His family moved back to London, but John Thomas stayed in Chorley.
 After two years, he returned to London to continue his studies at the Guy's and St Thomas's hospitals for a further three years.
 He trained as a surgeon and had an interest in chemistry and biology, publishing several medical articles in The Lancet, one of which argued in favour of the importance of the use of corpses for the study of medicine (it was illegal in England to dissect them at this time).